Tubeless tire: Bicycle tires

 A tubeless bicycle tire system requires a compatible tire, an airtight rim—capable of being sealed at the valve stem, spoke holes (if they go all the way through the rim) and the tire bead seat.
 Liquid sealant is added inside the tire to prevent leaking around the bead and to seal holes from small punctures, but the sealant can be messy to mount or in case of punctures.

 Tubeless valve on a bicycle rim.

 Tubeless systems typically utilize Presta valves with removable cores.
 Some feature a larger internal diameter than usual Presta valves to prevent clogging and to accommodate more air flow during installation.

 The main benefit of tubeless tires is the ability to use low air pressure for better traction without getting pinch flats because there is no tube to pinch between the rim and an obstacle.
 Lower pressures mean improved comfort and rolling performance on rough surfaces.
 Since there’s no inner tube, there’s no friction between tire and tube.
 Many punctures will self seal.
 Most punctures that don’t seal are easy to fix with a tire plug.

 Mountain and gravel

 UST or Universal System Tubeless is a rim designed by Mavic with hooked edges designed to seal with specially designed tires.
-Several companies such as Michelin and Hutchinson make tires compatible with UST rims, and that.
+Several companies such as Michelin and Hutchinson make tires compatible with UST rims.
 UST was the first tubeless system for bicycles.
 Other companies such as Stan’s NoTubes, Bontrager, DT Swiss, and WTB have their own similar system called Tubeless Ready.